emberjs/guides/source/localizable/tutorial/subroutes.md

   create tests/unit/routes/rentals-test.js
 ```

-If it is unclear what Ember is doing for us here visit the [Routes and Templates tutorial](../routes-and-templates) for more information.
+If it is unclear what Ember is doing for us here, visit the [Routes and Templates tutorial](../routes-and-templates) for more information.

 Let's start by opening our new Handlebars template (`app/templates/rentals.hbs`).
 Ember generates route-level templates files with an `outlet`.